SavvyPlus/superset/README.md

 1. From inside the superset-cluster-kops docker container, run the following to validate that the cluster is ready:
 `kops validate cluster`

+## Request SSL Certificate from AWS Certificate Manager

+Using the AWS web console, go to Certificate Manager and request a certificate for `*.superset.savvybi.enterprises`

+Use the DNS validation method.
+When the certificate has been validated, copy the arn of the certificate to use in the nginx.yaml and superset.yaml deployment files

 ## Deploying Kubernetes Dashboard

 From the top level of the git repository